• Skip to primary navigation

 Instructions

-• Preheat your pellet smoker to 250 degrees F according to manufacturer's directions.
+• Preheat your pellet smoker to 250 degrees Fahrenheit according to manufacturer's directions.

 • Place the butter in a large, microwave-safe mixing bowl and heat it for 1 minute or until fully melted.

-• Next, add the pretzels to the bowl stir gently until all pretzels are coated.
+• Add the pretzels to the bowl and stir gently until all pretzels are well coated.

 • Sprinkle the taco seasoning over the top of the butter coated pretzels.
 Gently stir them again, until fully coated.
 Allow to sit until the smoker is ready.